cc004/MultiMarriage/README.md

 # MultiMarriage
-a minecraft mod that allows you to marry more than one player.
+a minecraft plugin that allows you to marry more than one player.